 When it comes to keeping your network secure, your organization needs to ensure only trusted devices can connect.
 One important way to protect your network from unauthorized access is to use a digital certificate to encrypt connections and communications.
-But what is a digital certificate?
-A digital certificate uses cryptography to prove the authenticity of a device, server, or user.

 Types of digital certificates

 While the basics of digital certificates are the same, there are three different types of digital certificates to consider when working to secure your network.
 The most common are server certificates, generally known as TLS/SSL certificates, which are mainly used to protect web communications or other machine-to-machine connections or communications.
 But we also have code signing certificates, which are used to verify the authenticity of applications, and client certificates, which are used to verify the authenticity of client requests to remote servers.